SUrvival Control Chart EStimation Software in R: the success package: The R package success

 \subsection{The CGR-CUSUM function}

 }

-The \code{cgr_cusum()} function can be used to construct the CGR-CUSUM detailed in Section \ref{continuous-time-generalized-rapid-response-cusum-cgr-cusum}.
-This function has almost the same syntax as the \code{bk_cusum()} function.
-The difference is that the procedure estimates a suitable value for \code{theta} through maximum likelihood estimation, instead of requiring the users to specify such a value a priori.
+The \texttt{cgr\_cusum} function can be used to construct the CGR-CUSUM detailed in Section \hyperlink{sec:CGRCUSUM}{Continuous time Generalized Rapid response CUSUM (CGR-CUSUM)}.
+This function has almost the same syntax as the \texttt{bk\_cusum} function.
+The difference is that the procedure estimates a suitable value for \texttt{theta} through maximum likelihood estimation, instead of requiring the users to specify such a value a priori.

 The maximum likelihood estimate in the CGR-CUSUM can be unstable at early time points, when not much information is available about subject failure.
 For this reason, the value of the maximum likelihood estimate is restricted to \(e^{\hat{\theta}} \leq 6\) by default.
-This comes down to believing that the true hazard ratio at any hospital is always smaller or equal than \(6\) times the baseline.
-To change this belief, the user can supply the \code{maxtheta} parameter to the \code{cgr_cusum()} and \code{cgr_control_limit()} functions.
+This comes down to believing that the true hazard ratio at any hospital is always smaller than or equal to \(6\) times the baseline.
+To change this belief, the user can supply the \texttt{maxtheta} parameter to the \texttt{cgr\_cusum} and \texttt{cgr\_control\_limit} functions.

 \hypertarget{determining-control-limits-2}{